 Hear Elvis's version on: Double Features: Kissin' Cousins, Clambake and Stay Away Joe

 There can be little doubt that the chorus of this number is a simple rewrite of the traditional "Shortnin' Bread".
 Whitter recorded for the OKeh and Victor labels.
 The original title, "Shortnin' Bread" appears in numerous forms, including "Shortenin'" and "Shortening" and "Saltin'"; one recording lists it as "Salt Rising Bread".
-There seems to be utter confusion about the origins of the song!
-In any case, the original seems to have been released on OKeh 40064.
+Indeed, there seems to be utter confusion about the origins of the song.
+In any case, Henry Whitter's harmonica solo version of "Shortenin' Bread" was issued as a medley with "Hop Out Ladies" on the B-side of OKeh 40064, with "Tippy Two Step Blues" as the A-side.
+The numbers were recorded on 26 February, 1924.
+"Shortenin' Bread" makes up just the last few seconds of the track and its similarity to the tune generally known by that name is vague at best.

 Written by: Darby; Tarlton

-Originally recorded by Thomas Darby and Jimmie Tarlton in 1927
+Originally recorded by Darby and Tarlton in 1927

 Hear Elvis's version on: Essential Elvis Vol.5 (Elvis Rhythm And Country)